 In setting NEO salaries, the HRC committee reviewed automotive and general industry benchmark.
-Based on the foregoing review, as well as consideration of the 2018 Mercers Canada report referenced above in "Compensation Discussion & Analysis", individual performance, tenure and experience, Exco's overall performance, any retention concerns, the individual's historical compensation and input from other board members, the HRC committee sets the base salaries for the NEOs.
-The salaries that the HRC committee approved for the NEO for 2021 are shown in the salary column of the Summary Compensation Table.
-In 2021 there were no changes to the base salaries of NEOs except for the CEO and the CFO.
-The base salary for the CEO was increased by \$50,000 and reflects the completion of the measured phase-in of his base pay over a three-year period to the level received by the former CEO.
-The CFO's base pay was increased by \$25,000 to reflect his increased engagement at the completion of his second year with Exco.
-The increase for Mr. Schroers is a function of US/CND exchange rates as his base pay remains at US\$360,000.
+Based on the foregoing review, as well as consideration of the 2022 Mercers Canada report referenced above in "Compensation Discussion & Analysis", individual performance, tenure and experience, Exco's overall performance, any retention concerns, the individual's historical compensation and input from other board members, the HRC committee sets the base salaries for the NEOs.
+The salaries that the HRC committee approved for the NEO for 2022 are shown in the salary column of the Summary Compensation Table.
+In 2022 there were no changes to the base salaries of NEOs except for the CFO and Nick Gnatyuk.
+These base pay increases reflect their expanded role with the addition of Halex in Europe.
+The decrease for Mr. Schroers is a function of US/CND exchange rates as his base pay remains at US\$360,000.